S3-working-group/s3-practical-guide/docs/all.md

 #### Principle 10 – Build Shared Mental Models

-**_Invest in building shared mental models, so that people can engage in meaningful dialogue about what’s happening and what needs to be done, and in the process deepen their understanding of how the organization works, what it does and why._**
+**_Invest in building shared mental models, so that everyone can engage in meaningful dialogue about what’s happening and what needs to be done, and in the process deepen their understanding of how the organization works, what it does and why._**

 Essential patterns to help you achieve this: